ExpressVPN vs. Avast SecureLine VPN 2025: Speed and Support Determine the Winner

 Does Avast VPN keep logs?

 No, Avast VPN does not keep activity logs.
 However, they do keep connection logs, which Avast says is to help troubleshoot errors or connection issues.
-On its website, Avast says, “This data pertains to interactions taken in the app, and cannot be used to uncover what you’re using the VPN service for.”
+On its website, Avast clarifies its data policies: “This data pertains to interactions taken in the app, and cannot be used to uncover what you’re using the VPN service for.”

 ExpressVPN vs. Avast SecureLine VPN: which is better?

-ExpressVPN is worth the cost for better connection speeds and better customer support
+We found that ExpressVPN was worth the cost to maintain your connection speeds and receive better customer support.

 Editorial Rating